 Acapulco is known as the city that never sleeps with bars and discos lining the streets.
 Worth seeing is the impressive light show, with accompanying sound show, at the archaeological site of Teotihuacán.
 The history and mythology of this ancient civilization are recreated through a gorgeous display of colored lights, poetic dialog and music.

-Cancun conjures up images of US spring-break college students going wild in carefree all-night beach parties.
+Cancun conjures up images of spring-break with carefree all-night beach parties, but you don't have to be a college co-ed to enjoy Mexico's super clubs.
 Every year top-name international DJs come to the city’s mega clubs - one of which has a capacity of 15,000.
+Get ready to dance your pants off for a true fiesta.